Morocco Honeymoon

 Day 4: Chefchaouen to Fes via Volubilis and Meknes

-Leaving the beautiful Chefchaouen behind, today you will journey south through the scenic Rif Mountains toward the ancient Roman ruins of Volubilis, a UNESCO World Heritage Site since 1997.
-This remarkable archaeological site is a highlight of your Morocco honeymoon itinerary, offering a fascinating glimpse into the country’s deep historical roots.
+On Day 4 of your Morocco honeymoon itinerary, you will leave the beautiful Chefchaouen behind and journey south through the scenic Rif Mountains toward the ancient Roman ruins of Volubilis, a UNESCO World Heritage Site since 1997.
+This remarkable archaeological site offers a fascinating glimpse into the country’s deep historical roots.

 Morocco’s rich and diverse heritage has been shaped by centuries of different rulers, including the Romans, who established Volubilis as an important capital and administrative center in Roman Africa.
 Dating back to the 3rd century BC, the city flourished economically under Roman rule thanks to its olive oil production, strategic trade routes, and impressive urban planning.